Hands-on Gear Review

 Credit: Marmot and Feathered Friends

 Feathered Friends is a small Seattle-based outfit that has been producing top-quality down garments since 1972.
-After testing eight of their bags over the past three years, we are confident that they make some of the highest performance and most innovative down sleeping bags money can by.
+After testing eight of their bags over the past three years, we are confident that they make the highest performance and most innovative down sleeping bags money can by.
 Although the Hummingbird is the highest scoring bag in our comparison, it is not without drawbacks.
 No sleeping bag is perfect.

 Feathered Friends bags come with moderate quality stuff sacks that are not significantly water resistant, let alone watertight.
-We highly encourage you to consider upgrading to a better sack to protect your bag from water and adventure grime.
+We encourage you to consider upgrading to a better sack to protect your bag from water and adventure grime.
 See our Best Sleeping Bag Stuff Sack Article to compare our top picks.

 Despite being exceptionally well designed and constructed, the Hummingbird costs less than some other three-season bags.
 This is a killer deal for a top quality bag.
 We believe it’s worth every penny; the bag will keep you warm and comfortable for many years of adventuring.

 There are four options to choose from.
 Which one is best for you?
 Well, unfortunately, Feathered Friends sleeping bags can only be found in their Seattle retail store.
 For most of us this makes it impossible to try one on.
 Therefore, we suggest comparing the girths of various bags at other stores and estimating which Feathered Friends bag will fit you best.
 If you don’t have the time or inclination for such an experiment we offer suggestions for specific models below.
 Girths are measured at the (shoulder/chest/ foot).